GiulioSun/UniqueKmerSequence/README.md

 * Tumor: wrapper class that encapsulates information
 * Normal: wrapper class that encapsulates information
 * TempView: manages the exceptions of tempview
+* BinomialT: class that is used to implement the binomial test